likehopper/redmine_sla/doc/EXAMPLE-01.md

 ## View SLA into an issue

-When you go to a project's issue, you should see the SLA appear if it matches with the status and priority.
+When you go to a project's issue, you should see the SLA appear if it matches with the status and priority:
 <div style=" width:50%; height:50%; " >

 ![Redmine SLA - Example 01 - 12](images/example_01/redmine_sla_doc_example_01_12.png)